 That person may be able to say, “Hey, are you doing okay?
 You’re acting kind of like a jerk at the moment.”
 When that happens, you need to pause, think about what’s going on, think about what you’re doing, and then choose to do something better.
 Finally, you may need to find the right words and discuss them with the person you’re angry with.

-Passive-aggressive behavior often has its roots in some of the uglier aspects of relationships.
+Passive-aggressive behavior can make a person come across as toxic, and it often has its roots in some of the uglier aspects of relationships.
 The good news is that you don’t need to be bound by those behaviors forever.
 Instead, you can change, develop healthier ways of communicating and foster healthier relationships.

 The great part is that you have enough self-awareness to realize that passive-aggression is not working for you.
 So you’ve taken the first big step on the path to recovery and a better you.

 Still not sure how to not be passive-aggressive towards others?
 Speak to a therapist today who can walk you through the process.
-Simply click here to connect with one of the experienced therapists on BetterHelp.com.
+Simply connect with one of the experienced therapists on BetterHelp.com.

 You may also like:

 - 12 Examples Of Passive-Aggressive Behavior In A Relationship

 - 5 Tricks To Spotting And Dealing With Passive-Aggressive Behavior

 - How To Stop Being Emotionally Abusive To Your Partner